rchriste/OnPurpose/README.md

 * Microsoft OneNote (Guides you to exact pages to help you save and resume work)
 * OneDrive (information sync's between machines through OneDrive rather than a dedicated service)

-Currently _On Purpose_ is a console, text based Windows program written in Rust that uses an embedded SurrealDB database for data storage.
+Currently _On Purpose_ is a text based Windows program written in Rust that uses an embedded SurrealDB database for data storage.
 I hope to eventually create an Android app for the phone.

 ## Principals of _On Purpose: Time Management_:
 * Everything we do is done because of a motivational reason, tieing everything we do back to the motivational reason helps us do the right thing in the right way.
-* To pick between available tasks the following needs to be taken into account: each tasks urgency, the relative importance of tasks that have the same motivation, the ephemeral priorities of the moment.
+* To pick between available tasks the following needs to be taken into account:
+    * each tasks urgency,
+    * the relative importance of tasks that have the same parent (i.e. motivation), and
+    * the ephemeral priorities of the moment.
 * Items should be reviewed periodically: the plan, the importance, and the urgency

 ## Existing solutions